 Are you keeping your company’s data secure or possibly putting it at risk?

-- Practicing good password management
+- Practicing good password management.

-- Avoiding websites not related to your job functions/duties
+- Avoiding websites not related to your job functions/duties.

-- Backup and safeguard data
+- Backup and safeguard insurance submission data.

 By maintaining up to date software for your operating system and programs, you are keeping your computer protected against operating system threats and 3rd party software vulnerabilities.
 It is also essential that your preferred browser remain up to date as well.
 Commonly used web browsers have the option to enable automatic security updates that will allow more secure browsing without having to remember to run a manual update.